AmitLevinson/replications/big5-replication/README.md

     ## [21] "Norway"         "Singapore"      "Spain"          "Sweden"
     ## [25] "Switzerland"    "United Kingdom"

-Why do I have more countries?
-That’s because I downloaded the data on Maarch 23, 2020, while the author of the post downloaded it on March 20, 2020. during these three days some of the countries discovered more cases which, sadly, made them meet our criteria \[^1\].
+**Why do I have more countries than Tyler?** That is because I downloaded the data on March 23, 2020, while the author of the post downloaded it on March 20, 2020. during these three days some of the countries discovered more cases which, sadly, made them meet our criteria.\[1\]

 ### Compute growth over 14 days

-Next we’ll compute the growth in cases for each country with our start point being the date they reached 50 confirmed cases (as filtered before) until the following 14 day following that date.
+Next I will compute the growth in cases for each country with our start point being the date they reached 50 confirmed cases (as filtered before) until the following 14 day following that date.

-I’m not sure I’m correctly following along but at this point the original post has some sort of ‘index’ column that was evident in thier display.
+I an not sure I correctly followed along but at this point the original post has some sort of index column that was evident in their display.
 This column is in the original dataset before we select our columns.
-Therefore I’ll return to that dataset and take the new columns along with the ‘index’.
+Therefore I will return to that dataset and take the new columns along with the index.

-Now let’s look at countries that are represented multiple times, probably because they’re written under different provinces:
+Now I will look at countries that are represented multiple times, probably because they are written under different provinces:

 ``` r
 head(covid_mindays[covid_mindays$country_region == "China",])